 Have you wondered how much you could save if you refinanced your student loans?
 Or, how many years you’ll have to keep saving to retire comfortably?
-Perhaps, whether you should you rent or buy while you pay them off?
-All of these inquiries may come into play.
+Perhaps whether you should rent or buy while you pay off your debt?

 Student Loan Calculator

-There are plenty of student loan calculators out there that can help you estimate your monthly payment and total interest cost, but if you want to take it a step further, use SoFi’s Student Loan Savings Calculator to see how refinancing student loans could affect your bottom line.
+There are plenty of student loan calculators out there that can help you estimate your monthly payment and total interest cost.
+But if you want to take it a step further, you could use SoFi’s Student Loan Refinancing Calculator to get a basic idea of how refinancing student loans could affect your bottom line.

-Simply enter your current loan information, then adjust the rate “slider” to see how your monthly payment and total savings amount could be impacted by refinancing.
+Simply enter your current loan information, then adjust the term “slider” to see how your monthly payment and total savings amount could be affected by refinancing.

 It’s almost impossible for one online retirement calculator to take into account all the variables that retirement planning requires.
-But a calculator can still be useful to give you a general idea of how much money you should be saving and how big your retirement nest egg could grow.
+But a calculator could still be useful to give you a general idea of how much money you may want to be saving and how big your retirement nest egg could grow.

-AARP’s online Retirement Calculator asks for information about your age, income, current savings and lifestyle expectations in retirement (i.e., will you need more, less, or the same amount of money as you now spend).
+One online tool that may be helpful is AARP’s online Retirement Calculator .
+It asks for quite a bit of information, including information about your age, income, current savings and lifestyle expectations in retirement (i.e., will you need more, less, or the same amount of money as you now spend).

-The calculator shows you how much wealth you’re likely to accumulate and changes you can make—like working longer or saving more—that can help improve your outcomes.
+The calculator then gives an estimate of how much wealth you’re likely to accumulate and changes you could make—like working longer or saving more—that might help improve your outcomes.

 Many retirement calculators are quite similar to the AARP one, where you are able to see how much money you are likely to accumulate.
-But there are other tools available that can show you where you stand in terms of your retirement goals.
+But there are other tools available that could help show you where you stand in terms of your retirement goals.

-The SoFi retirement calculator, for instance, can help you figure out if you are on track to hit your target retirement.
-Calculators like these are great to use periodically to keep track of your progress.
+The SoFi retirement calculator, for instance, can also help you figure out if you are on track to hit your target retirement.
+Calculators like these can be great to use periodically to help keep track of your progress.

-The Home Budget Calculator from Bankrate allows you to enter a comprehensive list of your monthly expenditures, helping to give you a more complete picture of where your money is going.
+The Home Budget Calculator from Bankrate is one tool that allows you to enter a very comprehensive list of your monthly expenditures, which could help to give you a more complete picture of where your money is going.

 Debt Payoff Calculator

-You can use this Debt Payoff Calculator from CNNMoney to figure out how long it could take you to completely pay off your debt from loans or credit cards.
-This is a great tool to see how increasing your monthly payments or lowering your interest rate can impact your debt, which can help keep you motivated in your pay-off goals.
+You could use this Debt Snowball Calculator from NerdWallet to figure out how long it could take you to completely pay off your debt from loans or credit cards.
+This is a great tool to see how increasing your monthly payments could affect your debt and help you save on interest, which might help keep you motivated in your payoff goals.

-If you want to solely take a look at your student loan debt, you can try this Student Loan Payoff Calculator.
-Simply add your information and it can help you get an idea of when your payoff date will be.
-Plus, you can click through and discover additional information and tactics to potentially shorten that payoff period.
+If you want to solely take a look at your student loan debt, you could try our Student Loan Payoff Calculator.
+Simply add your information, and it calculates when your estimated payoff date could be.
+Plus, you can click through and discover additional information and tips you could use to potentially shorten that payoff period.

-Additionally, to take a look at credit card debt, you can use this Credit Card Interest Calculator.
-Since credit card debt can be one of the most challenging debts to pay off, it is important to understand how much you are paying overall.
-This calculator will show you how much interest you could end up paying on your credit card debt.
+Additionally, to take a look at credit card debt, you could use SoFi’s Credit Card Interest Calculator.
+Since credit card debt can be one of the most challenging debts to pay off, you might want to understand how much you are paying overall.

 Rent or Buy Calculator

-This calculator allows you to enter the price of the home you’re considering, interest rates, property taxes, and other factors.
-After inputting your variables, it will tell you at what monthly cost renting might make more sense.
+This calculator allows you to enter the price of the home you’re considering, interest rates, property taxes, and many other factors.
+After inputting your variables, it broadly estimates at what monthly cost renting might make more sense.

-The calculator can also factor in the estimated maintenance costs of homeownership, something many may not think about when deciding whether to rent or buy.
+The calculator can also factor in the estimated maintenance costs of homeownership, something many might not think about when deciding whether to rent or buy.